-On the supervision regarding utilization of insider information, the Company has established practice guide for the utilization of insider information and the safeguarding of client and trade partner private information in the corporate governance manual, and business ethics, to prevent disclosure of company insider information or exploit such information for their interest or interest of other.
+On the supervision regarding utilization of insider information, the Company has established practice guide for the utilization of insider information and the safeguarding of client and trade partner private information in the corporate governance policy manual, and business ethics, to prevent disclosure of company insider information or exploit such information for their interest or interest of other.
 Furthermore, directors and management receiving Company financial information must not utilize such information for their benefit prior to public disclosure in a manner considered to be advantageous to other shareholders and may have caused damages to shareholders as a whole.
-The Company has advised directors and management who wish to purchase - sale company stock to notify one day in advance, and to refrain from trading Company stocks during the 30-day period prior to public disclosure of Company's financial statements.
-The Company has also advised directors and management about their duties in reporting Company securities holding including spouse and children before legal age, and the changes on their holding within 3 days to the Securities, and Securities Exchange Act BE 2535.
+The Company has advised directors and management who wish to purchase - sale company stock to notify at least one day in advance, and to refrain from trading Company stocks during the 30-day period prior to public disclosure of Company's financial statements.
+The Company has also advised directors and management about their duties in reporting Company securities holding including spouse and children before legal age, and the changes on their holding within 3 days to the Securities, and Securities Exchange Commission pursuant to Article 59 and penalty clause, Article 275 of the Securities, and Securities Exchange Act BE 2535.
 Such information must be provided to company secretary who shall compile director and management securities holding information, and present to the Board for acknowledgement on a quarterly basis.

-The company prepared confidentiality agreement for directors, executives, affiliate, subsidiaries, interpreter, company secretary, participants in the meetings of all of company's committees including relevant trading partners and agents who function on behalf of the company, to sign in accepting the confidentiality agreement to strictly preserve confidentiality of the company, customers, and relevant parties, not to exploit insider information for self interests or causing damage to the company, in which directors, executives and employees have all signed accepting the terms of the agreement.
+The company prepared confidentiality agreement for directors, executives, affiliate, subsidiaries, interpreter, company secretary, participants in the meetings of all of company's committees including relevant trading partners and agents who function on behalf of the company, to sign in accepting the confidentiality agreement to strictly preserve confidentiality of the company, customers, and relevant parties, not to exploit insider information for self-interests or causing damage to the company, in which directors, executives and employees have all signed accepting the terms of the agreement.